Alok3k7/Airflow/README.md

 4. **Access Airflow UI:**
    Open your browser and navigate to `http://localhost:8080/`.
 Log in with your Airflow credentials to view and manage the DAGs.

-## Contributing
+## Contact

-Feel free to fork this repository and make your own contributions.
-If you have any questions or suggestions, you can open an issue or create a pull request.
+For any questions or suggestions, you can open an issue or create a pull request in this repository.

 ## License